krevanth/ZAP/README.md

 ### 1.3.
 System Control

-Please refer to ref \[1] for CP15 CSR architectural requirements.
+Please refer to the v5TE specification for CP15 CSR architectural requirements.
 The ZAP implements the following software accessible registers within its CP15 coprocessor.

 > `MCR/MRC/LDC/STC` act as fence instructions, and ensure all instructions before them have executed before executing.